Persian Symbols – History, Meaning and Importance

 Damavand mountain

 Mount Damavand is an active stratovolcano, the highest mountain peak in Iran, and the highest volcano in all of Asia.
-Damavand is significant in the mythology and folklore of Persia and is said to hold magical powers due to its many hot water springs which are believed to treat wounds and chronic skin ailments.
+Damavand is significant in the mythology and folklore of Persia.
+It’s believed to have magical powers because of its many hot water springs.
+These are believed to treat wounds and chronic skin ailments.

 There are numerous legends and local stories that attribute several magical powers to Mount Damavand.
 It is the most sacred mountain in Iran and has been the source of inspiration for many Persian poets and writers throughout history.
 Even today, this mountain is known as the mother of Persian myths.